 Highest In, First Out (HIFO).

 An indication is provided in the context of disposal of shares, where Taxation Determination (TD) 33 outlines that the taxpayers can choose the method of identification of shares being disposed of, where the cost base is not distinguishable.

 With all this out the way - let’s take a look at the various CGT disposal events for investors with examples and the tax implications of these disposals.

 Selling crypto for AUD is one of the most common CGT events.
 Each crypto coin or token is viewed as a separate CGT asset similar to shares.

-Investors can sell crypto a number of ways - but most commonly they’ll sell either via a centralised crypto exchange - like Binance, CoinSpot or CoinJar - or directly via their own non-custodial wallet - like Ledger.
+Investors can sell crypto a number of ways - but most commonly they’ll sell either via a centralized crypto exchange - like Binance, CoinSpot, or CoinJar - or directly via their own non-custodial wallet - like Ledger.